 Jennie J., Montessori parent, Dallas, Texas

 School Support Services

-Depending on your child’s needs, a Montessori school might refer her for additional resources such as speech and language therapy, occupational therapy, and/or counseling.
+Depending on your child’s needs, a Montessori school might refer them for additional resources such as speech and language therapy, occupational therapy, and/or counseling.
 Some schools might offer some specialized services in-house, while others will recommend outside resources in the community for students who need additional support.
 In all cases, the school works in close partnership with a child’s family in order to best meet each child’s unique needs.